 Tottenham vs Leeds predictions, team news, betting tips, odds and Bet Builder

-Tottenham face Leeds in the Premier League on Monday.
-Get match details, betting tips, predictions and TV info for the big game at the Tottenham Hotspur Stadium
+Tottenham face Leeds in the Premier League.
+Get match details, betting tips, predictions and TV info for tonight's pivotal game at the Tottenham Hotspur Stadium

 Tottenham vs Leeds kick-off, date & TV info